What is Color Vision Deficiency?

 - Allow you to see shades that you never saw before

 - Help you start to identify and name colors

 - Increase safety (i.e. – will allow you to more easily distinguish traffic lights and brake lights

 Color vision correction can be achieved using special corrective contact lenses which are prescribed for each particular patient so that it can help compensate for the missing filters in the eye.
 These special lenses will allow you to see more colors and shades of colors.
 It will also make the colors more vivid and distinct so that you’ll be able to easily recognize new colors.

 Why is Color Vision Deficiency a Problem?

 If you suffer from color vision deficiency, you probably know this all too well.
 However, for those that don’t struggle with this condition it causes problems with communication and safety.
-Visit us either in Florida Mall or on N. Alafaya Trail for a full eye exam and a chance to discuss your options with our eye doctors.
+Visit us on N. Alafaya Trail for a full eye exam and a chance to discuss your options with our eye doctors.